Subdivision Directional Fields: Applications

 where $B_\mathcal{F}: \left|F\right| \times 3\left|F\right|$ is a matrix that performs the facewise dot-product of the face-based gradient with $u$, and $A_{\mathcal{F} \rightarrow \mathcal{V}}$ sums values from faces to adjacent vertices, in our usual notation.
 Essentially, the dot products are made per face, and averaged to the vertices using the respective mass matrices of the mesh.

-The operator representation makes it simple to advect a function $f \in \mathcal{V}$ on a surface: given time $t$, and the initial function value $f(0)$, we have $f(t) = exp(t \cdot B_\mathcal{V})\cdot f_0$.
-They use an eigenfunction basis to reduce the basis as well.
-Define $\Psi$ as the matrix with the Laplacian eigenvectors as columns, then the eigenfunction approximation is as follows:
+The operator representation makes it simple to advect a function $f \in \mathcal{V}$ on a surface: given time $t$, and the initial function value $f(0)$, they solve the advection equation in the weak sense, integrated over a spectrally-reduced subspace.
+Consider $\Psi$ as the matrix with $n$ lowest Laplacian eigenvectors as columns.
+They work with a vector of coefficients $\alpha$ so that $f(t)= \Psi \alpha(t)$, and solve for: